The Anatomy of the Hand

 The Importance of the Wrist

 The wrist joint is used in conjunction with the hand in just about every day-to-day activity.
-Over use of the wrist can happen in both sports activities and the workplace limiting ones participation in either.
+Overuse of the wrist can result from both sports activities and the workplace limiting ones participation in either.